ReneTC/Bias_vs_variance_article/article.md

 It sounds weird we'll need to control or maybe even introduce some bias or some variance in order to get a low generalization error.

-If the model is not sophisticated enough it doesn't have high enough complexity / enough learnable parameters, and the model will underfit.

-If the model is too clever too complex it has too many learnable parameters it's going to see all the noise in the data set and it will find the wrong patterns, i.e overfit.
+If the model is not sophisticated enough it doesn't have high enough complexity / enough learnable parameters to learn, and the model will underfit.
+On the other side, if the model is too clever / complex it has too many learnable parameters then it's too sensitive to the noise in the data set and it will find the wrong patterns, i.e overfit.

-Somewhere in between overfit and underfit here is some good balance between being too dumb and too smart.
+*Somewhere in between overfit and underfit here is some good balance between being too dumb and too smart.*

 Making a model dumber is called regularization and i showed you that by reducing the polynomial degrees in a polynomial fit.
 When using regularization in a neural network it's called dropout or optimizing via brain damage where we just simply remove connections between neurons to make it dumber.

 <p align="center"><img src="src/0_draw/nerual.png"></p>